steveloughran/engineering-proposals/refactoring-s3a.md

 #### SDK summary

 Assuming that we are the first people to deploy applications with the V2 SDK the scale of terabytes to petabytes of data a day, I think we should be treated as a priority source of bug reports: _we are finding things before other people encounter them_.
-Sometimes we do find them in production enviroments -but as they will be widely encountered in many other installations, and each of these may surface as an escalation through their customer account, early fixes matter.
+Sometimes we do find them in production environments -but as they will be widely encountered in many other installations, and each of these may surface as an escalation through their customer account, early fixes matter.

 What kind of treatment would be good there?